Choisissez votre cadeau d'exception à partir des montants d'achat ci-dessous.

 1981 He created Must de Cartier, the first perfume that would mark his career.

-1990 Medal of the city of Paris.
+1990 Medal of the City of Paris.

 1999 With his wife Claudine, he founded the Mizensir brand in Geneva.